yuriuliam/react-vite-app-template/README.md

 This is a React Application Base/Template for big and scalable projects.

+Considered a POC, the goal of this repo is to prove you can implement a distinguished clean architecture to solve real word cases with abstraction and isolation-per-concept.

 ## Main Features
 - Modular Clean Code architecture to give full support for scalability;
 - Common-case structures for caching, logging, validation and communicate with external services via HTTP;